mcguffin/wp-unique-media/README.md

 WPCLI
 -----
-For the unpatient (like me) there is a wp-cli command for initial hash generation ...
+For the impatient (like me) there is a wp-cli command for initial hash generation ...

 ```sh
 $ wp unique-media-hash